 In a comment letter to the Consumer Financial Protection Bureau this week, ABA urged the bureau to consider raising the coverage thresholds for collecting and reporting data about closed-end mortgage loans to 250.

 Implementation of the Consumer Financial Protection Bureau’s 2015 Home Mortgage Disclosure Act rule resulted “astoundingly high” costs for creditors, the American Bankers Association said in a joint comment letter with the Bank Policy Institute, Consumer Bankers Association, Housing Policy Council and Mortgage Bankers Association today.

-The Consumer Financial Protection Bureau today issued a proposal to provide relief for smaller institutions from the Home Mortgage Disclosure Act data collection and reporting requirements by extending until Jan.
+The Consumer Financial Protection Bureau today issued a final rule providing relief for smaller institutions from the Home Mortgage Disclosure Act data collection and reporting requirements by extending until Jan.
 1, 2022, the current temporary coverage threshold of 500 for open-end lines of credit.

 Banks want to expand safe and sound lending across the board and remain committed to enhancing the availability of credit to all qualified borrowers.